Chicago 430 S. Michigan Ave.Chicago, IL 60605(312) 341-3500

 Under the full pay payment plan, students pay tuition and all applicable fees by the payment due date or upon registration, thereafter.
 Roosevelt University accepts payments via check or money order, in person or by mail.
 You may pay online via credit card or e-check.
 Cash payments are accepted at the Chicago campus only.

-TuitionPay through Sallie Mae is available to students who wish to make multiple payments.
-If you choose the extended payment plan on RuAccess, you will be linked to the Sallie Mae TuitionPay website to set up recurring automatically debited payments.
+TuitionPay through Higher One is available to students who wish to make multiple payments.
+If you choose the extended payment plan on RUAccess, you will be linked to the Higher One TuitionPay website to set up recurring automatically debited payments.

-Please visit the Sallie Mae TuitionPay website to sign up for an extended payment plan.
+Please visit the TuitionPay website to sign up for an extended payment plan.